Leon-azerty/Fastory/README.md

 - I began to setup the repo, update dependencies etc.
 - I have updated the login form to handle the name and password method to auth user.
 - update login form to handle name/password method
+- abstract the communication with star wars API

 ## To Do

-- abstract the communication with star wars API
+- add table to represent data displayed
+- add pagination to navigate through different pages
+- implement search feature
 - create a page for each item in db
+- add debounce to search feature

 ## Bonus